lightray22/andromeda-desktop-clients/README.md

 # Usage

 Run `./andromeda-fuse --help` to see the available options.
-Authentication details code will be prompted for interactively as required.
+Authentication details (password, twofactor) will be prompted for interactively as required.
 Any option or flag can also be listed in a config file named `andromeda-fuse.conf`.
 Example:
 ```